Tag: oconnell

 It would, though, make you wonder how others feel about similar circumstances.
 What would, say a native Korean, think about Dublin’s flagship Korean watering hole: Kimchi-Hophouse?
 Answers on a postcard, please.

-Sitting in the somewhat Asian district of Parnell Street: Kimchi-Hophouse trades in a premises that’s been involved in the purveying of intoxicants since 1848 and which, much to our delight, retains the signage bearing its former name: The Shakespeare.
-The reason for this we’re not sure of.
+Sitting in the somewhat Asian district of Parnell Street, Kimchi-Hophouse trades premises that have been involved in the purveying of intoxicants since 1848 and which, much to our delight, retains the signage bearing its former name: The Shakespeare.
+The reason for this, we’re not sure of.
 Whether it was a decision based on finances or a deliberate nod to the past is uncertain, but we’re sure Will-o himself would approve.
 Past being prologue, and all that.

-The overall vibe of the place is a buzzy one and the adjoining restaurant means there is plenty of movement from the kitchen which is situated somewhere toward the back of the pub.
+The overall vibe of the place is a buzzy one, and the adjoining restaurant means there is plenty of movement from the kitchen, which is situated somewhere toward the back of the pub.
 On any visit, we’ve found the crowd to generally be a young one, with trendy inclinations.
 Many of them seem to opt to occupy the smoking area out the back of the pub.
-The staff are sound too and our only complaint about the experience of the pub was an ordering process which seems to come into effect in the evening whereby one can only be served if they are standing within the confines of a relatively small section of the bar.
-This we found to be an unnecessary practice especially when it was enforced with a strictness that meant you’d miss out on the chance of service if you were merely a foot out of place.
+The staff are sound too, and our only complaint about the experience of the pub was the ordering process, which seems to come into effect in the evening, whereby one can only be served if they are standing within the confines of a relatively small section of the bar.
+We found this to be an unnecessary practice, especially when it was enforced with a strictness that meant you’d miss out on the chance of service if you were merely a foot out of place.

 But overall, we’re very fond of this boozer -having all the adventurousness of a departure from the norm with all of the comforts of the familiar – Kimchi-Hophouse is a pub we’ll definitely revisit, even if only to try some of this Soju stuff.